Free National Movement: History

-The other group, the UBP, was one of the main political parties in the Bahamas and had governed the country since the advent of party politics in 1958, until it lost the 1967 general election by a paper thin margin to the Opposition PLP.

-The UBP party's leadership was predominantly white while blacks made up most of the citizenry.
+The United Bahamian Party (UBP) had been one of the main political parties in the Bahamas, governing the country since the advent of party politics in 1958, until it lost the 1967 general election to the opposition PLP.
+The UBP party's leadership was predominantly white, while blacks made up most of the citizenry.
 Once out of power, its leaders decided that the party's time was at an end and they looked to the Free-PLP to form a new party that would follow a conservative party line.
-The fusion was called the Free National Movement.

-The party grew in part by uniting independent black voters and the old UBP voter base.
-However, these were heady days for the governing PLP, who led the country to independence in 1973, and the FNM failed to gain much more than 40% of the vote in a string of general elections defeats.
+The FNM grew in part by uniting independent black voters and the old UBP voter base.

+Led by Kendal Isaacs, the party first contested the 1972 general election.
+However, these were heady days for the governing PLP, who had led the country to independence in 1973, and the FNM failed to gain much more than 40% of the vote in a string of general elections defeats.

+1992 General election

-In 1990, Hubert Ingraham took over the leadership of the party after the death of Sir Cecil Wallace Whitfield.
-The FNM attacked the governing PLP on corruption charges and published a Manifesto.
+In 1990, Hubert Ingraham took over the leadership of the party after the death of Sir Cecil Wallace-Whitfield.
+The FNM attacked the governing PLP on corruption charges.

 In the general election of 1992, the FNM defeated its rival, the PLP, by wide margins, winning 32 of the then 49 seats.
-The FNM Government privatized the government-owned hotels, which had fallen into decline since nationalization.
+The FNM Government privatised the government-owned hotels, which had fallen into decline since nationalisation.
 Private radio stations were allowed to operate, ending the government's broadcast monopoly.
-The FNM also introduced local government and encouraged inward investment to grow the economy.
+The FNM introduced local government and encouraged inward investment to grow the economy.

+1997 General election

 The elections of 1997 saw the FNM re-elected in a landslide, with 35 of the 40 seats in a reduced House.

+2002 General election

 After Ingraham vowed not to seek a third term in office, Tommy Turnquest was elected leader of the party.
 The party then lost the 2002 elections.
 Many voters, including FNM supporters, felt that Turnquest was much "weaker" than Perry Christie, leader of the Progressive Liberal Party.

+2007 General election

-At the FNM's party convention the following the general elections of 2002, Ingraham was returned as leader of the Free National Movement.
+At the FNM's party convention, following the general elections of 2002, Ingraham was returned as leader of the Free National Movement.
 The FNM went on to regain control of the House of Assembly in the elections of 2007.

+2012 General election

+The FNM lost government to the Progressive Liberal Party once again in the 2012 Bahamian general elections; it dropped its total share of votes (obtaining only 42.1 percent of the vote, compared to 48.7 percent by the Progressive Liberal Party).
+The Progressives won 29 of the seats in the legislature and thus the government, compared to the FNM's 9.